-200-hour Yoga Teacher Training Course in Rishikesh, India
+200 hour Yoga Teacher Training in Rishikesh, India

-You will receive a solid foundation in all aspects of yogic disciplines that will prepare you to embark on a career as yoga teachers, upon successful completion of the various objectives.
+You will receive a solid foundation in all aspects of yogic disciplines that will prepare you to embark on a career as yoga teacher, upon successful completion of the various objectives.

-This theoretical session will cover the history and philosophy of yoga and development of yoga from ancient times with analysis of most important books on yoga, until the present days.
-Such perspective will offer you the understanding of main goals of yoga and how the variety of practices that sprung from original discipline aims to fulfill those goals.
-This will give you the understanding of the purpose of every yoga practice so that you could apply this understanding in your own personal practice and class.
+This theoretical session will cover the history and philosophy of yoga and the development of yoga from ancient times with an analysis of the most important books on yoga, until the present day.
+Such perspective will offer you an understanding of the main goals of yoga and how the variety of practices that sprung from the original discipline aims to fulfill those goals.
+This will give you an understanding of the purpose of every yoga practice so that you could apply this understanding in your own personal practice and class.
 Connecting one’s yoga practice to roots makes it more meaningful and gives us better instruments to evaluate progress.

 The classes will include lectures on –

 Vedic Philosophy – Four great statements, four stages of life and their relation, the importance of the relation between student and teacher, practical way of understanding of vedic wisdom, etc.

 Upanisadas – Four steps of meditation, four bodies and their four states, Brahman and maya, etc.

 (i) Shankhya – purusa and prakrati (supreme consciousness and matter) and their manifestations

 (ii) Patanjali Yoga Darshan – yoga sutras and eight limbs

 (iii) Nyaya – knowledge through logic and regioning